"I'm glad to be with you, Samwise Gamgee...here at the end of all things."

-After the Battle of the Pellenor Fields, Pippin finally locates Merry amidst the debris.
+After the Battle of the Pellenor Fields, Pippin finally locates Merry amidst the debris, after they had been separated for the first time in as long as they can remember.
 The other hobbit says five simple words.
-Cue the teardrops.
+Cue the (happy) teardrops.

-The moment in Return Of The King when the Hobbits are back in Green Dragon a particularly heartwarming look at their friendship.
+The moment toward the end when the hobbits are back in the Green Dragon tavern.
 They don't even need to say anything to each other; after all they've been through, they just clink their tankards together and have a pint.